kshitij1235/boxdb/README.md

 # BOXDB

-This a database managment lib made for python, which works like any Libraries and is very lite no aditional setup require but there is some procedure to create a project is very easy.
+This is a database management lib made for python, which works like any Libraries and is very lite no additional setup is required but there is some procedure to create a project is very easy.

 ## Installation